avibrazil/GoogleAnalytics-ETL/README.md

 This MariaDB connector is the one that works with SQLAlchemy (used by the module).
 Other connectors as PyMySQL failed our tests.

 If you chose to installing `mysqlclient` with `pip`, you'll require compilers and MariaDB development framework pre-installed in the system, as shown in the Red Hat Enterprise Linux section.
 But avoid doing it like that and use your OS's pre-compiled packages as shown above.

+With SQLAlchemy, you can use other backend database systems such as DB2, Oracle, PostgreSQL, SQLite.
+Just make sure you have the correct SQLAlchemy driver installed.

 ### Install the module